rochelleterman/PS239T/Syllabus.md

 ####GitHub

-All course materials will be posted on Github at [TBD], including class notes, code demonstrations, sample data, and homework.
+All course materials will be posted on Github at [TBD], including class notes, code demonstrations, sample data, and assignments.
 Students are encouraged to add commits to these materials, for example if they find a particularly helpful resource that would aid other students.
-Students are required to use GitHub for their final projects, which will be publically available.
+Students are required to use GitHub for their final projects, which will be publically available, unless they have special considerations (e.g. proprietary data).

 ####Accessibility